 A career in skilled trades at Black & McDonald offers you the opportunity to be part of a highly skilled team where all can succeed.
 Working in a hands-on trade role means having the chance to see the result of your efforts unfold right before your eyes!

-Whether you’re in a fabrication shop or on a renewable energy project, working with us can offer fulfilment that comes with contributing to almost 100 years of success in commercial, industrial, institutional, utility and government environments.
+Whether you’re in a fabrication shop or on a renewable energy project, working with us can offer fulfilment that comes with contributing to more than 100 years of success in commercial, industrial, institutional, utility and government environments.
 With highly competitive wages, you’ll feel the pride that comes with contributing to exciting projects that directly advance the growth of our community.

 If you have a passion for hard work, creativity, problem solving and team work, a career in the trades at Black & McDonald will launch your professional life in the right direction.

 - Learn, and work while earning competitive wages